 Coronavirus Has Upended Our World.
-It's Ok To Grieve
+It's OK To Grieve

 On weekday evenings, sisters Lesley Laine and Lisa Ingle stage online happy hours from the Southern California home they share.
 It's something they've been enjoying with local and faraway friends during this period of social distancing and self-isolation.
 And on a recent evening, I shared a toast with them.